mastaehe/bonsaiai.github.io/source/includes/cli-guide/_install.html.md

 python3 mountaincar_simulator.py --predict-brain=myMountainCarBrain --predict-version=latest
 ```

 After your BRAIN is finished training it can play the Mountain Car game.
 How well it does depends on how long you let it train!
-Using your BRAIN involves calling Python on the same simulator file, but now in prediction mode, and `--predict-version=latest` will use the version of the latest training session that you just ran.
+Using your BRAIN involves calling Python on your simulator file, but now in prediction mode with `--predict-version=latest` which will use the version of the latest training session that you just ran.

 [1]: http://pages.bons.ai/apply.html